-In order to help protect your privacy, a PICTURE I.D. will be required to obtain a copy of your transcript, class schedule, or test scores.
+In order to help protect your privacy, a picture I.D. will be required to obtain a copy of your transcript, class schedule, or test scores.
 Generally, no information concerning a student will be released without a written release from the student.
 Directory information is given out only when it is necessary or appropriate to do so in the opinion of a member of the Student Personnel Services professional staff.
-Directory information may include your name, address, telephone listing, student class schedule, date of birth, other institutions attended, major, participation in activities and sports, weight and height of athletes, dates of attendance, degrees and awards received, etc. If you do not wish this information released, you must file a request at the Admissions and Records Office within seven calendar days of registration.
+If you do not wish this information released, you must file a request at the Admissions and Records Office within seven calendar days of registration.
 (See catalog for further details.)

-Repeated Courses
+Repeatable Courses